check24-scholarships/check24-betting-challenge/README.md

 Another example, the user bets 2:0 for "Deutschland" and the game ends 3:1 for "Deutschland".
 The user gets 6 points for the correct goal difference.

+*Important*: this rule only applies for non-draws.
+If the user bets 2:2 and the game ends 3:3, the user should get 4 points.

 **4 points for the correct tendency 🙂**

 The user gets 4 points for the correct tendency if the user bets 2:1 for "Deutschland" and the game ends 3:1 for "Deutschland".